 The upper floors of the house became billet for 100 WAAF personnel, B Watch for 10 Group, RAF Fighter Command, during the Battle of Britain and for the remainder of the War.

-From the 1960′s onwards Hartham Park has been primarily used for business, when it became the head quarters of The Bath and Portland Stone Company.
+From the 1960′s onwards Hartham Park has been primarily used for business.
+For a number of years it was the head quarters of The Bath and Portland Stone Company, which now trades as Hanson Bath & Portland Stone and still operates an underground quarry in Corsham extracting Bath Stone.

 While later owners of Hartham Park let much of the grounds deteriorate or sold parts off altogether, there is still evidence of what the property must have been like.
 Pineapples were grown in a heated greenhouse (the smokestack for the boiler can still be seen from the car park) the gardens were landscaped by Harold Peto, of Iford Manor fame and much of the grounds were laid out, as they are today, in this period.
 The servants’ bells remain in situ outside of Jacks restaurant, harking back to the Victorian kitchen days.